 PICO - PIonniers du COllaboratif2015 à 2016

 The sharing economy encompasses a wide range of initiatives led by companies or associations, which are transforming the way we travel, consume, produce, finance and learn.
-The definition of the sharing economy is controversial, and it is emerging as a catch-all, a pipeline of innovations characterised by the use of digital technologies and the desire to circumvent existing operators.
+The definition of the sharing economy is controversial, and it is emerging as a catch-all, a pipeline of innovations characterised by the use of digital technology and the desire to circumvent existing operators.

 The sharing economy is the focus of a number of debates, including:

-Two other questions are equally important:
+Two other questions are equally important in this context:

-- And if so, what can public policy makers do to support “public interest” initiatives?
+And if so, what can public policy-makers do to support “public interest” initiatives?

 These are the core questions that the Pionniers du Collaboratif (PICO – Sharing economy pioneers) project is attempting to answer.